Skip to content

 A Community Manager – to onboard members, support members, and encourage participation within the community.

-A Strategy Consultant – to create processes and tools to increase conversions from your marketing and advertising efforts to your programs.
+A Strategy Consultant – to create processes and tools.
+These tools will increase conversions from your marketing and advertising efforts.
+They lead to your programs.

 Marketing Manager – either internally or hiring an agency to help promote, advertise, and scale your business.

-An Active Community Member – to participate in events, share successes, ask questions, view content, read articles, answer polls, fill out surveys, and give feedback.
+An Active Community Member – to join in events.
+They should share successes and ask questions.
+Members can view content and read articles.
+Additionally, they answer polls, fill out surveys, and give feedback.

-A Passive Community Member – to see if they belong here and how they could participate in the future, view content, read member comments, not ready yet to commit to active membership but is interested in the opportunity.
+A Passive Community Member – views content and reads member comments.
+They want to see if they belong here and how they engage in the future.
+They are not ready yet to commit to active membership, but are interested in the opportunity.

 Community Culture

-Community culture can be explained as the way you invite and instruct members to participate, share, connect, and learn together.
+Community culture can be explained as the way you invite and instruct members to join, share, connect, and learn together.
 It is the path for members to feel seen, valued, and heard.
-Culture is written into your community guidelines, demonstrated in your member testimonials, and expressed by members when they talk about your community to non-members.
+Culture is written into your community guidelines.
+It is demonstrated in your member testimonials.
+Members express it when they talk about your community to non-members.

 Community Cohort

-A cohort refers to people who have common characteristics, and it’s also a formal term that describes a small group taking a class together.
+A cohort refers to people who share common characteristics.
+It’s also a formal term that describes a small group taking a class together.
 There are five kinds of community cohort structures:

 1. A self-study or self-guided learning course with a cohort